fredrikbaberg/ros-docker/youbot_jaco_gazebo_rossharp/README.md

 To launch, just type `docker-compose up`.

-Alternatively: `docker run --rm -it --network=host -e MASTER_URI=http://localhost:11311 fredrikbaberg/youbot-jaco-gazebo`
+Alternatively: `docker run --rm -it --network=host -e ROS_MASTER_URI=http://localhost:11311 fredrikbaberg/youbot-jaco-gazebo-rossharp`
-This will pull and run the image, with the ROS_MASTER_URI specified as MASTER_URI.
-Example uses localhost, if there is not one running it will start one as part of the launchfile.
+This will pull and run the image, with ROS_MASTER_URI (optional).
+Example uses localhost, if there is not a roscore running it will start one as part of the launchfile.